We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 The first key difference is in applying filters.
 In UA, filters are applied to views.
 All incoming data comes into the property and will be filtered at the view level when applied to a view.
 So, you can have one view, which is all-website-data where the data is completely unfiltered and serves as a backup copy and a couple of filtered views tailored to your business needs.
 In GA4, filtering is done at the property level, so there is no backup given as in UA.

 Another key difference concerns the possibility of filtering.
-For now, in GA4, it is possible to filter only internal and developer traffic, while in UA, we had a much more comprehensive range of possibilities.
+For now, in GA4, it is possible to filter only internal and developer traffic, while in UA, we had a much wider range of options.
 The most important thing to ensure is that you have not filtered data in UA, which cannot be filtered in the same way or at all in GA4.

 Users